Summary

 - Never leave babies or young children in cars.

-- Offer additional breast- or bottle-feeding to babies during hot weather and encourage children to drink regularly.
-The Australian Breastfeeding Association has more information about breastfeeding and hot weather.
+- Offer additional breast- or bottle-feeding to babies during extreme heat and encourage children to drink regularly.
+See The Australian Breastfeeding Association.

 - Babies in strollers can be kept cool by covering the stroller with a moist muslin/cotton cloth, preferably with a battery-operated clip-on fan if available.
 Keep the covering wet with a spray bottle.